Chicago Teachers Are Ready To Strike

 Sharkey repeated Thursday night that the contract fight is about more than pay.
 Two of the big unresolved issues have to do with staffing and class size limits.
 The union had started out by insisting that the board of education agree to lower staff-to-student ratios for nurses, social workers and special education case managers.
 They also wanted a promise in the contract that more librarians would be hired.

-After the school district balked at that, the union revised their demand and now wants CPS to invest in a pipeline to be able to hire enough staff and an enforceable hiring plan.
+After the school district balked at that, the union revised its demand and now wants CPS to invest in a pipeline to be able to hire enough staff and an enforceable hiring plan.
 So far, the school district has balked at this as well.

 Also, the teacher union wants the school district to lower class size guidelines and make them mandatory.
 According to the union, the school district has offered no proposals on class size.